frankshearar/dotnetsamples/Microsoft.Diagnostics.Tracing/TraceEvent/docs/TraceEvent.md

 that knows how to decode them.
 The result is that you get fully parsed events in your callback code.
-Here is code that shows how to ‘connect’ the `KernelTraceEventParser` class to an `ETWTraceEventSource` and then subscribe to a the `ProcessStart1 event and fetch out the process name and command line.
+Here is code that shows how to ‘connect’ the `KernelTraceEventParser` class to an `ETWTraceEventSource` and then subscribe to the `ProcessStart1` event and fetch out the process name and command line.
 Notice that in the callback delegate we specify a specific subclass of `TraceEvent` called ‘ProcessTraceData’ which in addition to all the generic properties of an event (Name, Process, Timestamp ...) also has properties for